-Our Executive Chairman Carol A. Bartz is provided a personal driver for her business transportation needs.
-George M. Bado is provided a local apartment on an extended basis as part of his relocation assistance.
+Our former Executive Chairman Carol A. Bartz was provided a personal driver for her business transportation needs through fiscal 2009 and up to her resignation in February 2009.
 Otherwise, we do not as a general practice provide benefits or special considerations to our executives that we do not provide to other employees.